sicreative/VoltageShift/README.md

 Usage
 --------

+New Versions 1.2:
+1. Updated for support up to 8 core CPU
+2. Updated setting of turbo boost
+3. Updated setting of power limited
+4. Additional power limited and turbo boost status showed on -info
+5. info showed as OC_Locked  mean Apple locked the BIOS and not aviliable change of voltage

 This program is a command tool that supports Haswell and above CPUs for undervoltage.

 It uses 'Intel Overclock Mailbox' for controling the voltage offset,